Ryboster/game_project/research/animation.md

 ```

 All this does is converts the image into something pygame works on easily.
-Crucial optimisation step.<br>
+It is a Crucial optimisation step.<br>

 This will not account for transparent images however.
 To account for that, you need to parse the alpha channel in your text format.
 You can do that easily by using ```convert_alpha()``` instead.<br>